Hobbies and interests

 WinnerBio

-My name is Isabella Duenas, and I am a freshman at the University of Arizona’s W.A.
+My name is Isabella Duenas, and I am a sophomore at the University of Arizona’s W.A.
 Franke Honors College majoring in Physiology and Medical Sciences.
 I am part of the Accelerated Pathway to Medical Education (APME), a selective seven-year B.S./M.D. program that provides early admission to the University of Arizona Medical School.

 I have maintained a strong academic record and a lifelong commitment to learning.
 I currently hold a 4.0 GPA and earned the University of Arizona Dean’s List with Distinction.
 Last year, I graduated as the salutatorian of my high school class while completing 10 AP courses.